 - “Photographer’s Rights: Taking Pictures in Public Places” (April 23, 2008 / Photography Center Northwest) – sponsored by Washington Lawyers for the Arts

 - “Copyright 101: What Artists Need to Know” (March 27, 2008 / Photography Center Northwest) – sponsored by Washington Lawyers for the Arts

 Venkat is licensed in both Washington and California.

-He is currently a board member of the ACLU of Washington.
+He is a former board member of the ACLU of Washington but remains active.
 He is also active in the South Asian Bar Association of Washington (and was a past president).

 Blogging & Social Media: